-Nick Olson is a writer and editor from Chicagoland now living in North Carolina.
+Nick Olson is an author and editor from Chicagoland now living in North Carolina.
 He was a finalist for Glimmer Train’s Very Short Fiction Award, and he’s been published in SmokeLong Quarterly, Hobart, decomP, and other fine places.
 When he’s not writing his own work, he’s sharing the wonderful work of others over at (mac)ro(mic).
-His debut novel, Here’s Waldo, is forthcoming from Atmosphere Press.
-You can pre-order it below!
+His debut novel, Here’s Waldo, is available now.
+You can grab a copy below!

 About Here’s Waldo